callstackincubator/react-native-fast-io/README.md

 | Receive 10k ArrayBuffers | x | x | x |

 All tests were performed with local WebSocket server to minimize network variance.
 Each test was run 5 times and averaged.

+In the future, we would like to add benchmarks for CPU and memory usage, since that's where FastWS should shine.
+Your contributions are welcome!

 ### Developing